builderjer/moviemaster/README.md

 Find information about movies, TV shows, actors and production details.

 ## About
-This skill uses tmdbv3api avaliable on GitHub at [tmdbv3api](https://github.com/AnthonyBloomer/tmdbv3api.git) This product uses the TMDb API but is not endorsed or certified by TMDb.
+This skill uses tmdbv3api avaliable on GitHub at [tmdbv3api](https://github.com/AnthonyBloomer/tmdbv3api.git) and the TMDb API but is not endorsed or certified by TMDb.
 Information avaliable at [TMDb](https://www.themoviedb.org/)

 Easily find information, such as a description, or cast from a movie or tv show with your voice.

 ## Examples